shoui520/shoui520.github.io/docs/vn-winxp.md

 # Visual novels on a Windows XP Virtual Machine

+Some old visual novels will refuse to run on modern versions of Windows.
+For special cases like these you need to run Windows XP in order to play them.

 ## Requirements

 Oracle VM VirtualBox [(Link)](https://www.virtualbox.org/wiki/Downloads)

-Windows XP Professional SP3 Disc Image (.ISO) (Will not be provided here due to copyright, contact me at the Discord)
+Windows XP Professional SP3 Disc Image (.ISO)

 At least 4GB RAM (Recommended)